How to Become a Patient with CommuniCare

 (3) If you wish to become a patient, you must first visit with a Member Services Representative.
-The purpose of this visit is so that our Member Services Representative can assist you to know what your health benefits cover and do not cover, assist you to see if you qualify for our discount program for services that your benefits do not cover, orientate you on all of our available services and programs, and facilitate your appointment with our provider.
+The purpose of this visit is so that our Member Services Representative can assist you in understanding what your health benefits cover and do not cover, see if you qualify for our “discount program” for services that your benefits do not cover, show you all of our available services and programs, and to help coordinate your next appointment with a provider/doctor.

 (1) We highly recommend that you check to see if you’re eligible for the Health Insurance Marketplace.
-We have Certified Application Counselors at our campus that can assist you with this process.
-You can also visit with one of our Member Services Representative to see if you qualify for our discount program if you’re not eligible for the Health Insurance Marketplace, please see the section on “Discount Program” for instruction.
+We have Certified Application Counselors at select campuses that can assist you with this process.
+You can also visit with one of our Member Services Representative to see if you qualify for our “discount program” if you’re not eligible for the Health Insurance Marketplace, (please see the section on “Discount Program” for more information).
 We use an income sliding fee scale set by the Health Resources and Service Administration to determine the percentage amount to be discounted for our services.

 (2) If you wish to become a patient you must first visit with a Member Services Representative.
-The purpose of this visit is so that our Member Services Representative can assist you to see if you qualify for our discount program, orientate you on all of our available services and programs, and facilitate your appointment with our provider.
+The purpose of this visit is so that our Member Services Representative can assist you with our “discount program,” show you all of our available services and programs, and to help coordinate your next appointment with a provider/doctor.

 To qualify for the discount program, you must have a total family income that is less than 200% of the Federal Poverty Income Guidelines.
 To assist us in assessing your eligibility for the program, you will need to provide the following required documents at your initial member registration: proof of identification, income, and residency as described below.
 We use an income sliding fee scale set by the Health and Human Services Commission to determine the percentage amount to be discounted for our services.

-(c) For Children: Birth certificate and social security card (if applicable), Verification of Birth Facts from Hospital, or immunization record
+(c) For Children: birth certificate and social security card (if applicable), birth-verification letter from hospital of child’s birth, or an immunization record

-(c) Self-employment: Self-employment declaration forms/letter last 2 months or 1040 Income Tax forms with W2 form
+(c) Self-employment: self-employment declaration forms/letter from the last 2 months or 1040 Income Tax forms with W2 form

 (4) Eligibility Period:

 Eligibility for our “discount program” is only good for one year.
 If you wish to maintain eligibility under our “discount program,” the eligibility information must be updated every year or whenever there are changes in household size, household income or if someone in the household obtains or loses medical coverage.
-If the eligibility information is not updated by your expiration date, your account will be charged at the full fee of the services.
+If the eligibility information is not updated by your expiration date, your account will be charged at the full fee of any services used.